Founder of Sentient Digital

-Fortunately, understanding when a scientific claim is true is relatively straight-forward.
-Take for example, debunking the myth that 5G masts cause COVID-19.
-This can be fact checked by independent scientists and quickly shown to be untrue.
-But news and information can often stray from fact towards opinion.
+On social media, news and information can often stray from fact towards opinion, and the two become viewed as one.
 And in a world where we are looking to protect free speech, censorship of unfounded opinions can be a challenge.

 1. Make sure your child is aware that fake news exists.

 It sounds so basic, but many children might not even realize that what they read might not be true.
 Children tend to be more trusting and naive than adults, so step one is letting them know that there are people who lie online.